random-access-storage/random-access-file/README.md

 #### `file.del(offset, length, callback)`

-Will truncate the file if offset + length is larger than the current file length.
+If offset + length is larger than the file length, truncate the file at offset.
+Otherwise, unlink the non-partial file blocks between offset and length, leaving partial blocks intact.
-Is otherwise a noop.

 #### `file.stat(callback)`